segunemma2003/nodo-api-backend-payment/API_DOCUMENTATION.md

    - Default PIN `0000` can **only** be used to change the PIN, **not** for payments
    - Customers must change their PIN before making any payments
    - Both CVV and PIN are required for all payment transactions:
-     - Third-party site payments (via Pay with Nodopay API)
+     - Third-party site payments (via Pay with FSCredit API)
      - Invoice link payments (via generated checkout links)

 3. **Invoice Links:**